 Welcome to Eyes On…, where we feature some of our amazing members!

-We caught up with Evelyn to learn more about her work, what inspires her, and what drew her to CAPACOA.
+We recently connected with Rhodnie to learn more about her work, what inspires her, and what’s coming up next for her.

 Please note: This interview has been edited for length and clarity.